Evaluating Constraints Over Trace Polynomials

 Algebraic means that we are using polynomials to represent the constraints.

-Intermediate Representation means that this is a modified representation of our statement so that it can be proven by a proof system.
+Intermediate Representation means that this is a modified representation of our statement so that it can be proven.

 So AIR is just another way of saying that we are representing statements to be proven as constraints over polynomials.